June 8, 2018 | By: Cindi Paschall Jennifer Johnson

 Categories: Family Support

-Instead, we decided to go to Target and leave Emma at home.
-When we got to the pet aisle, Wade said, “Elephant.”
+When we got to the toy aisle, Wade said, “elephant.”
 Sure enough, there was a big, blue stuffed elephant.
-Of course I had to buy it!
+Of course, I had to buy it.

-When I picked it up, Wade said, “Lap.”
-So I secured it under the belt on his wheelchair.
+When I picked it up, Wade said, “lap.”
+So, I secured it under the belt of his wheelchair.

-We finally made it to the check-out.
-I placed everything on the belt.
-I chatted with the cashier, and I paid for my items.
-As I started to push Wade forward, he said, “Elephant toy.”
-That stuffed elephant was still sitting on his lap!
-I had totally forgotten about it.
+When we finally made it to the checkout counter, I placed everything on the belt.
+I chatted with the cashier a bit and paid.
+Then, as I started to push Wade forward, he said, “elephant toy.”
+I forgot it was still sitting on his lap.

-Wade knew that we didn’t pay for it and said something.
-He kept us from shoplifting at Target!
-Just another reason I am so thankful that Wade has found his voice!
+Wade knew we didn’t pay for it and said something.
+He kept us from shoplifting.
+Just another reason I’m so thankful Wade has found his voice.

-You can read more information in Assistive Technology and Adaptive Equipment.
+You can read more information on the Assistive Technology and Adaptive Equipment page.

 Categories: Family Support